7 steps to a debt-free holiday season

 Getting through the holidays without going into debt can be tough.
-During the 2018 holiday season, consumers racked up an average of $1,230 in debt, according to a survey by MagnifyMoney.
+During the 2020 holiday season, consumers racked up an average of $1,381 in debt, according to a survey by MagnifyMoney, a 6-year high amid the pandemic.
 However, a majority of those surveyed said they didn’t head into the holiday season expecting to have to rely on credit to cover their costs.

 1. Do it yourself to cut costs

 To set aside cash for the holidays, start by identifying unnecessary costs you can eliminate now.
 In addition to the usual targets – meals out, weekly happy hours or the gym membership you’re not using – look for the not-so-obvious non-essential expenses you can cut.